armijnhemel/tracing_software_packages/doc/calls.md

 files are not found, it means they are needed for the rebuild, even if the files themselves are not used at all during the build process (which could indicate an inefficiency in the build process).

+# Possibly needed?

+* `sendmsg` : is this actually used in build systems?